 Simply put, Custard is pudding's eggy cousin!

-You will be amazed if you take a look at the ingredients list on a custard powder tin!
-It doesn't look impressive but maybe good choice for those allergic to eggs or is vegan.
+You will be amazed if you take a look at the ingredients list on a custard powder in!
+It doesn't look impressive but may be a good choice for those allergic to eggs or is vegan.
 If you are making for the family or friends, ditch the tin and make a batch of custard with yolks or make your own Instant Pudding Mix at home using Laura Vitale's recipe.
 It is much better than store-bought custard powder.

 How to make Custard with egg yolks?